Can art change the world? Inside the debate raging over Black Lives Matter murals

 A similar story occurred in Bronzeville, Chicago, in 1967, when the muralist William Walker talked to the owner of a local TV and radio shop, asking if he could paint a mural for the Organization of Black American Culture.
 What he created, alongside many volunteer artists who had never painted murals before, was the Wall of Respect, with portraits of inspiring Black figures including Malcom X, Muhammad Ali, and Harriet Tubman.

-“In the Southside of Chicago those days, you didn’t even see [Black portraits except on] billboards with liquor or cigarettes with Black faces on them . . . it was a real intervention to put up a monument to Black heroes and heroines,” says Rebecca Zorach, professor of art and art history at Northwestern University.
+“In the Southside of Chicago those days, you didn’t even see billboards…with Black faces on them . . . it was a real intervention to put up a monument to Black heroes and heroines,” says Rebecca Zorach, professor of art and art history at Northwestern University.
 The Wall of Respect was more than a symbol.
 It became a rallying point for Civil Rights activists, an ad hoc community space, where they convened when visiting Chicago.
 The building somehow caught fire in the early 1970s, so the city demolished it, along with the wall.

 A lingering question about Black Lives Matter Plaza, to Zorach, seems to be whether it serves as a communal rallying place, or represents a gentrification of the Black Lives Matter movement.
 She points out that Chicago itself has been criticized over the past 10 to 15 years, as the city has commissioned street artists to decorate the rapidly gentrifying southside Mexican community Pilsen.
 “There’s a sense . . . it’s a sign of appropriating what was a more grassroots movement to create an image that’s about attracting white suburbanites to live in a neighborhood,” Zorach says.